 Mental Health Awareness Week - 5 Day Challenge

 Next week is Mental Health awareness week promoted by the Mental Health Foundation.
 The focus for the week is ‘Kindness’, including being kind to yourself, which is so important in these challenging times.
 This is a 5 day challenge from the ELSA team for both children and adults that you might like to have a go at doing, with some great but simple activities.

 ELSA (Emotional Literacy Support Assistant) is an organisation that works to help children with their emotional wellbeing.
 They provide a range of resources inside and outside of school, some of which you can see below.

-This is a helpful document that could support your own and your child’s understanding of what is happening with the Coronavirus.
+This is a helpful document that could support your own and your child’s understanding of what has been happening with the Coronavirus.
 Click on the link below to download a PDF that you could either print off or use online to encourage discussion.

 This Wellbeing Calendar and Starfish Story are also great resources from ELSA that you might find helpful.